Here's How To Get A COVID-19 Vaccine Appointment In Fort Collins, Loveland Or Greeley

 Good Day Pharmacy: Check out the provider’s website for more information.

 Kaiser Permanente: Kaiser Permanente members can visit Kaiser’s vaccine web page to complete the “COVID-19 vaccine sign up.”
 Upon providing your information to them, you will be placed on a first-come, first-served waitlist for the vaccine based on your eligibility.

 King Soopers Pharmacy: Check the provider’s website for more information.

-Larimer County Department of Health and Environment: The department is asking eligible residents to fill out this form, and a staff member will contact them to set up an appointment once one is available.
+Larimer County Department of Health and Environment: The department is asking eligible residents to fill out one of these forms, and a staff member will contact them to set up an appointment once one is available.